 You have a very thoughtful approach to maintaining a well-rounded diet.
 Now, I’m curious about the nitpicky details of your refrigerator.
 What are the seeds in the glass jar with a red lid?

 Flax seeds.
-My husband and I usually add them to yogurt along with chia seeds and raisins.
+My husband and I usually add them to the yogurt along with chia seeds and raisins.
 We grind them up to make them more digestible and sometimes I just swill back a mouthful.
 They have been shown to help reduce your risk of heart disease, cancer, stroke, and diabetes.
 They’re also a great source of Omega-3 essential fatty, lignans, fiber, B vitamins, and magnesium.

 That’s a lot good from one seed!
 There appear to be some “health formulas” in your refrigerator.
 Are any of those for your kids?
 Are they willing to take them?

 I would say that local raw honey is my #1 immune booster for the family.
 Since the bees pollinate from local flowers, their honey has small traces of local allergens giving a similar effect as receiving an allergy shot.
 Raw honey also has many antibiotic properties that prevent the formation of ulcers and certain kinds of cancer.
 It’s a fun, tasty way to keep the kids, and me, healthy.